Policy 420.15 - Pay Rate Adjustments for Exempt Staff

 "Merit Adjustments" are changes to an employee's base pay rate based on performance.
 Merit adjustments are usually determined during the annual salary adjustment process based on overall guidelines established by the USM and/or by the UMUC President.

-"Promotional Increases" are changes to an employee's base pay rate to recognize assignment of the employee to a higher level of responsibility and/or a different type of work which results in a change to a higher salary Zone.
-Promotional increases shall be market based and will, at minimum, bring the employee's salary to the minimum pay of the appropriate Zone.
+"Promotional Increases" are changes to an employee's base pay rate to recognize assignment of the employee to a higher level of responsibility and/or a different type of work which results in a change to a higher pay grade.
+Promotional increases shall be market based and will, at minimum, bring the employee’s salary to the minimum pay of the appropriate pay grade.

-"Reclassifications" occur when significant and substantial changes in a position's primary duties have either evolved, occurred through a structured change crucial to the mission and/or organizational effectiveness of a department, or are the result of a job and market evaluation.
-A reclassification may cause the Range and Zone assignment of a position to be reduced, elevated, or remain at the same level.
-A position may or may not have an incumbent at the time of a reclassification.
+"Reclassifications" occur when significant and substantial changes in a position’s primary duties have either evolved, occurred through a structured change crucial to the mission and/or organizational effectiveness of a department, or are the result of a job and market evaluation.
+A reclassification may cause the pay grade assignment of a position to be reduced, elevated, or remain at the same level.
+A position may or may not have an incumbent at the time of the reclassification.

-"Reductions in Pay as the Result of Demotion" occurs when an employee is assigned to a job which is in a salary Zone lower than the one to which the employee's current job is assigned.
+"Reductions in Pay as the Result of Demotion" occurs when an employee is assigned to a job which is in a pay grade lower than the one to which the employee's current job is assigned.
 Demotions may result in a lower rate of pay.

 "In-Line Adjustments" address specific cases of salary inequity, incorrect slotting, or other salary equity problems identified by management.

-"Lateral Transfers" occur when an employee is reassigned to or applies for and receives a position that is in the same salary Range/Zone as his/her current position.
+"Lateral Transfers" occur when an employee is reassigned to or applies for and receives a position that is in the same pay grade as his/her current position.
 In this situation, there is rarely a change in salary.